open-telemetry/oteps/text/0156-columnar-encoding.md

 ## Explanation

 Fundamentally metrics, logs and traces are all structured events occurring at a certain time and optionally covering a specified time span.
-Creating an efficient and generic representation for events will benefit the entire Open Telemetry eco-system.
+Creating an efficient and generic representation for events will benefit the entire OpenTelemetry eco-system.

 Currently all the OTEL entities are stored in "rows".
 A metric entity is a protobuf message containing timestamp, labels,